What are the symptoms?

 Cancer of the ovaries affects more than seven thousand women in the UK annually and sadly eleven women die from the disease every day.
 If we catch it in the early stages, we can often cure the condition.
 But, unfortunately, awareness of ovarian cancer is low and too often early signs are missed by both women and their GPs.
-In two-thirds of women with ovarian cancer, the disease has already spread at the time of diagnosis.

-The statistics sound frightening, but by being aware of the symptoms of ovarian cancer you can seek help at an early stage.
+Being aware of the symptoms of ovarian cancer you can seek help at an early stage.
 This, together with expert support and surgery can help improve your chances of fighting the disease.

 - Persistent abdominal pain.

 - Bloating and discomfort that doesn’t go away.